Updated May 2023

 Save Money on Food

 You’ll save a lot of money if you buy groceries and cook at the hostel.
-Both on Main Street, Food Port International Market, and AJ Mart have a surprising variety of food to buy and are within walking distance of the hostel.
-The closest large grocery store is Star Market, an easy two-mile bike ride up Main Street to West Main Street.
+Both on Main Street, Food Port International Market and AJ Mart have a surprising variety of food to buy and are within walking distance of the hostel.
+The closest large grocery store is Shaw’s, an easy two-mile bike ride up Main Street to West Main Street.

 However, when you want to splurge on some fresh seafood, head to Tugboats, Baxter’s Boathouse, or the Black Cat Tavern for views of Hyannis Harbor that will rival your meal.